 The bureau's core responsibilities include:

-Archive & Research Room of the Pennsylvania State Historic Preservation Office
+Archive and Research Room of the Pennsylvania State Historic Preservation Office

 The collections of the Pennsylvania State Historic Preservation Office (SHPO) date from the early 1900s when the first archaeological sites were recorded and through the present day.
 The collection includes the Pennsylvania Archaeological Site Survey, archaeological and historic survey reports, and historic resource files.
 The collection also includes project review files, tax credit project files, Certified Local Government agreements, Historic District Act certifications, and covenants.

 The collections are open to the public and can be accessed by appointment:

 Tuesday through Friday 9:00 AM to 4:00 PM